What is Soy Paper and Why Should You Cook With It?

 If you want a different option than soy paper, there are alternatives you can use.
 Below, you'll find the difference between each soy paper sushi roll substitute.

-Soy Paper Vs. Seaweed
+Soy Paper vs. Seaweed

 As mentioned, seaweed has a stronger flavor.
 If you want a more traditional sushi roll, you can use nori instead of soy paper.
 However, if you want to be able to taste the seafood and veggies more fully, you can use soy paper.

-Soy Paper Vs. Rice Paper
+Soy Paper vs. Rice Paper

 Soy paper and rice paper are very similar.
 Rice paper is typically made from rice starch; like soy paper, it does not have a strong flavor.
 This is the closest alternative to soy paper.
 You can also use it to make rice paper rolls.
+Rice paper needs to be submerged in water for about 30 minutes before it’s soft enough to use as a sushi wrapper.

-Soy Paper Vs. Cucumber Wraps
+Soy Paper vs. Cucumber Wraps

 Cucumber wraps are what they sound like – thinly sliced cucumbers that you wrap around sushi rolls.
 If you enjoy a light veggie flavor, you'll enjoy cucumber wraps.
 They're a little harder to work with than soy wraps unless you slice them very thin.